-Our role in Ontario’s health and safety system is unique.
+Our role in Ontario’s health and system is unique.
 So is our approach.
 WHSC’s hazard-based training gives workplace representatives the knowledge and skills to proactively identify, assess and control, if not, eliminate hazardous working conditions.

 - hundreds of existing hazard-specific and industry-specific training products

 - legally mandated Certification training for joint health and safety committees (JHSC)

 - training programs for legally required worker training such as WHMIS, fall protection, confined spaces, workplace violence and powered lift trucks

 - training programs on common issues such as stress, ergonomics and indoor air quality